stackpress/lib/docs/Types.md

 **Usage**

 Used internally by `Nest` and other data structures to maintain type safety when accessing nested values with generic type parameters.

-## Data Types
+## 2. Data Types

 The following types define structures for nested data manipulation and scalar value handling.
+These types provide the foundation for type-safe data operations throughout the library.

-### NestedObject
+### 2.1.
+NestedObject

 Represents a nested object structure where values can be of any type or further nested objects.

 ```typescript
 type UserConfig = NestedObject<string | number>;